cryptopia-com/unity-client/windows-guide.md

 ## Clearing Local Data

 This is necessary after game updates to clear local data.
 The user will receive a prompt if this is required.

 ![Update Required](https://github.com/cryptopia-com/unity-client/blob/main/Images/UpdateReuired-major.png)
+If this message is displayed, follow the steps below to update the client.

 **Navigating to Your Local Data**